PaddlePaddle/XWorld/README.md

 # Citations
 If you use XWorld2D for research, consider citing

-* Haichao Zhang, Haonan Yu, Wei Xu, [*Interactive Language Acquisition with One-shot Visual Concept Learning through a Conversational Game*](https://arxiv.org/abs/1805.00462), ACL, 2018.
+* Haichao Zhang, Haonan Yu, Wei Xu, [*Interactive Language Acquisition with One-shot Visual Concept Learning through a Conversational Game*](https://arxiv.org/abs/1805.00462), ACL 2018.
-* Haonan Yu, Haichao Zhang, Wei Xu, [*Interactive Grounded Language Acquisition and Generalization in a 2D World*](https://arxiv.org/abs/1802.01433), ICLR, 2018.
+* Haonan Yu, Haichao Zhang, Wei Xu, [*Interactive Grounded Language Acquisition and Generalization in a 2D World*](https://arxiv.org/abs/1802.01433), ICLR 2018.
 * Haichao Zhang, Haonan Yu, Wei Xu, [*Listen, Interact and Talk: Learning to Speak via Interaction*](https://arxiv.org/abs/1705.09906), NIPS workshop on Visually-Grounded Interaction and Language, 2017.

+If you use XWorld3D for research, consider citing

+* Haonan Yu, Xiaochen Lian, Haichao Zhang, Wei Xu, [*Guided Feature Transformation (GFT): A Neural Language Grounding Module for Embodied Agents*](https://arxiv.org/abs/1805.08329), arXiv preprint 2018.

 If you use our wrappers of the third-party simulators, please follow their original guide for citation.